The fundraising dream team

 A fundraising dream team for the UK

 The planner/researcher: Most projects fail through lack of ‘doing the homework’.
-This role needs logical cool, plus deep experience.
+This role needs cool logic plus deep experience.
 A slightly nerdy attention to detail helps, as does the ability to think in three dimensions.
-Roger Lawson of the Good Agency would be my choice.

 The implementers: These are the organisers, the people who do.
 Call them your account handlers if you will, but think of them as an extension of your organisation and treat them very well, for most other clients will treat them casually, if not shabbily.
 So if you treat them right they'll die for you, gladly.
 They are the front-line foot soldiers and they get things done.
-Too many here to name names, but the goodies are worth their weight in precious jewels.
+The good ones are worth their weight in precious jewels.
 A good client treats them accordingly.

 The producer: The steady backroom expert who gets the job delivered, physically, as expected, on target, on spec, on time, on budget.
-Celia Cole at Whitewater, no contest.
+Rare and well worth nourishing, these people.

 The data-master: Few agency people really get data and donors.
-Jackie Fowler and Jaz Nannar at Burnett Works, Jan Chisholm of Pareto, Sean Triner and Roger Lawson again.
 If your agency doesn’t get data, change your agency.

 The genius inspirer: The master motivator.
 Of inestimable value for the really ambitious long-term campaign.
-That would have to be Alan Clayton then.
+There aren't many of these around, (though email me if stuck and I’ll try to point you in the right direction).

 And the dream client?: He or she is still to be appointed.
 Candidates can pitch for the position, at their own expense of course.
 The competition will be many and hot, so an ‘all whistles and bangs’ presentation is recommended.
-Apply opposite, or to any of the folk listed above.
+Apply opposite.